The Science Behind Mind That Wanders

 This design choice probably cost us 40% better retention numbers.
 But we chose you over metrics.

-What All This Means (Simple Version)
+What All This Means.

-| What Research Found | What Traditional Apps Did | What We Built |
+| Research Found | Traditional Apps | What We Built |

 |---|---|---|